THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

          for i, epoch in enumerate(super()._train_pretraining_only(dataset, per_epoch=True)):
            # you can define your own training process if you want
-           # for example, we will fine-tuning for every eval_interval epochs
+           # for example, we will fine-tune for every eval_interval epoch
            if (i + 1) % self.eval_interval == 0:
              # fine-tuning
              # get dataset